 Additional sanctions not listed above may be imposed.
-These include, but are not limited to, required counseling, research and reflective writing assignments, as well as other non-academic sanctions listed in the Code.
+These include, but are not limited to, behavioral assessments, research and reflective writing assignments, as well as other non-academic sanctions listed in the Code.
 For graduate students, in addition to the sanctions imposed above, other sanctions may apply if the Dean of the Graduate School or the Dean of the College of Veterinary Medicine, as applicable, determines that the graduate student is subject to the policies and procedures established for the Graduate School or the College of Veterinary Medicine.

 Behavior that is subject to disciplinary action under the Code includes alleged violations of federal, state or local law that threaten the safety or well-being of the campus community, any act that constitutes violent behavior as defined in NCSU REG04.05.02 – Campus/Workplace Violence Prevention and Management, and any other behavior that adversely affects the University or its educational programs or mission.
 Attempts to commit acts prohibited by the Code may also be addressed through the conduct process.
 All members of the university community, students, faculty and other employees, have the responsibility to report non-academic misconduct.

 Examples of behavior that will be subject to disciplinary action include: